What is a Value Stream Map?

 A Value Stream Map helps to understand the waste in your processes and eliminate them.

-It is over 20 years since Jim Womack and Dan Jones introduced Value Stream Maps to us in “Lean Thinking”[i] and almost as long since John Shook and Mike Rother taught us how to draw them in “Learning to See”[ii].
+It is over 20 years since Jim Womack and Dan Jones introduced Value Stream Maps (VSM) to us in “Lean Thinking”[i] and almost as long since John Shook and Mike Rother taught us how to draw them in “Learning to See”[ii].
 Therefore, you would think that the need to answer the question posed by the title of this blog is long past.
-Surely everyone knows what is a value stream map?

 Where Were Value Stream Maps First Created?